The Reality of Google Voice: Overview of Features, Costs, and Benefits

 Google Voice: Personal vs. Business Usage

 These two differ tremendously.
-Google Voice’s personal plan is completely free, yet you“get what you pay for”.
-It’s not a fit for a company that has more than 2 people, since the features are highly limited.
+Google Voice’s personal plan is completely free, yet you “get what you pay for.”
+It’s not a fit for a company with more than two people, since the features are highly limited and it’s only available in the US.

-Acquiring more than one number is a complicated process.
-Basically, all Google Voice for personal use gives you is a free phone number suitable to call, text and use voicemail.
-That’s it.
+Acquiring more than one number is complicated.
+Basically, all Google Voice for personal use gives you is a free phone number suitable to call, text, and use voicemail.

-In contrast to Google Voice for business, there are no productivity, automation or team collaboration features, such as call forwarding, voicemail transcripts to email or area code.
+In contrast to Google Voice for business, there are no productivity, automation, or team collaboration features, such as call forwarding or redirecting voicemail transcripts to email.

 Google Voice: Personal Vs. Business